Abandon Windows in favor of Linux operating system – Tips&Tricks – Part 1

 Recently, I've been busy preparing various directories for additional archiving in Linux (it's about files from the /var/log/ location) containing archives of reports of performed operations in the system and running programs (services such as www etc.).
 Since I often use archiving to RAR format, I decided to see if it would work in this case as well.

-I wrote a script that installs Nextcloud package (an alternative to other disk services in the so-called cloud), in Debian 11 (Linux).
-To work it requires only a clean system, everything will install and configure itself (so that it works on the local network, the operation outside must be configured by the user).
+I wrote a script that installs Nextcloud package (an alternative to other disk services in the so-called cloud like One Drive or Google Disk), in Linux (Debian and Enterprise Linux distros).
+To work it requires only a clean system, everything will install and configure itself (so that it works on the local network, or outside with few more steps from user).

 Today I had the opportunity to update the firmware of the Mellanox ConnectX-3 card, and I thought I'd give a closer look at the process (it should work for previous ConnectX series card models as well).